 TikTok Ads Minimum Cost

-- Brand Takeover- $50,000 per day (5 million impressions guaranteed)|
+|Brand Takeover||$50,000 per day (5 million impressions guaranteed)|

-- In-Feed- $10 per impression (minimum 600 impressions prepaid)|
+|In-Feed||$10 per impression (minimum 600 impressions prepaid)|

 What’s the Average Cost Per Click?

-While all advertising budgets and outcomes are pretty different, it helps to know that there is a base that can be followed.
-We analyzed a budget of $50,000 and compared its usage between Facebook, Instagram, and TikTok.
+While all advertising budgets and outcomes are different, it helps to know there is a baseline amount that can be referenced.
+We analyzed a budget of $50,000, comparing its usage between Facebook, Instagram, and TikTok.
 TikTok ads generated 155% more clicks while costing 36% less money.
 Any marketer worth his or her rate should keep numbers like these in mind for future ad campaigns.

 What About Cost Per 1000 Impressions (CPM)?